Features of the EnviroDIY Mayfly Data Logger v1.0 & v1.1

-The microUSB port is used to program the Mayfly via your computer.
-Once the board has been programmed, you can also supply power to the Mayfly with any microUSB cable or mobile phone charger that provides 5vDC.
+The USB-C port is used to program the Mayfly via your computer.
+Once the board has been programmed, you can also supply power to the Mayfly with any USB-C cable or mobile phone charger that provides 5vDC.

 The Bee socket is compatible with any module that use the standard Bee connection footprint.
-Modules include Xbee radio modules or EnviroDIY cellular modules, WiFi/Bluetooth, or GPS boards.
+Modules include Digi Xbee radio modules or EnviroDIY cellular modules, WiFi/Bluetooth, or GPS boards.
 White and Blue LEDs indicate board power and network status.

 A 6-pin header is available for programming the board via a standard FTDI interface board or programming cable.
 Be sure to observe the polarity and connect the FTDI adapter in the right orientation.

-Any 6-volt solar panel can be connected to the JST socket for charging a standard 3.7v LiPo battery.
+A 6-volt solar panel can be connected to one of the SOLAR sockets for charging a standard 3.7v LiPo battery.
 A yellow LED will light up whenever there is sufficient sunlight to charge the battery.

 Two JST connectors are labeled LiPo (lithium polymer) battery power connections.
 Connect a standard 3.7v LiPo battery to either port.
 You should only connect one battery to the Mayfly.
-The second port is for devices like the GPRSbee that need a direct connection to the battery.
-More information about using the GPRSbee will be provided soon.
+The second port is for older accessory devices like the GPRSbee or LTEbeeAdapter that needed a direct connection to the battery.

 The DS3231 Real Time Clock chip needs a small battery to keep it’s clock running when the Mayfly isn’t powered by a main battery.
 Insert a CR1220 3v lithium battery (with the + side facing up).
 This battery will last several years under normal use.
 Users who don’t want to keep the RTC backed up can omit the battery.

 Two more Grove connectors interface with the ADS1115 auxiliary 16-bit A/D converter.

-The data card socket on the Mayfly accepts standard microSD memory cards.
+The memory data card socket on the Mayfly accepts standard microSD memory cards.

 The pushbutton is connected to digital pin D21.
 Users can have their sketch look for a state change on that pin to provide input to the system.